djthorpe/remotes/README.md

 bash% cmd/build-tool.sh # To install the command-line utilities
 ```

-For gRPC installation on Raspberry Pi:
+This will result in a number of binaries installed in `${GOBIN}`: `ir_learn`,
+`ir_rcv` and `ir_send` which are described below.
+For microservices installation
+on Raspberry Pi you can download and install Protocol Buffers, gRPC and then
+install the binaries:

 ```
 bash% sudo apt install protobuf-compiler